 Component Examples from Curriculum Approaches Time The curriculum suggests a daily schedule that fits with the ages of children served.
 The daily schedule includes blocks of time for child-directed play.
 The daily schedule allows for a balance of child-directed and teacher-directed activity.
-The daily schedule reflects the understanding that children learn and develop during all parts of the day.
+There is time for care routines such as meals, naps, etc. The daily schedule reflects the understanding that children learn and develop during all parts of the day.
 The daily schedule includes activities for children at all times so that they are not waiting.
 Space-the Environment The use of the environment reflects learning across all domains.
-The second of the environment reflects learning across all domains.
 The curriculum calls for areas for children to play alone and in small groups.
 The curriculum calls for the environment to be arranged in a way that supports children's growing independence (including opportunities for self-help, access to materials without asking, etc.).
-The curriculum encourages the display of children's work.
 The curriculum calls for the environment to reflect children's lives, their interests, their culture, and diversity that exists within the community.
 Materials The curriculum describes the materials needed for implementation.
 The materials needed for the curriculum are appropriate to the ages and abilities of the children in the program.
 The curriculum calls for materials that reflect all domains.
 The curriculum requires or allows for materials that are multicultural and reflect diversity.
 The curriculum supports materials that are found in the natural world as well as purchased materials.
 Activities The curriculum describes activities that fit the ages and abilities of the children in the program.
 The curriculum's activities address all domains of development.
 The curriculum's activities can be adapted easily to meet individual children's needs.
-The curriculum includes activities for child-directed, small group and whole group activities. group, and whole group activities.
+The curriculum includes activities for child-directed, small group, and whole group activities.
 The curriculum's activities encourage children's active involvement in learning- movement and hands-on activity rather than passive activities.

-Teachers-Interactions, Guidance, etc.

-- The curriculum describes the role of the teacher in implementing curriculum, interacting with children, and supporting learning. - The curriculum describes interactions that are responsive to children's needs and matches the level of support needed at the ages of the children in the program.
-For example, the curriculum for infants describes responsive caregiving and the importance of relationships. - The interactions described in the curriculum allow for variation based on culture, language, and children's varying needs. - The interactions described in the curriculum support children's growing independence. - The interactions support development of children's language and critical thinking skills using extended conversations, open-ended questions, and other instructional strategies.
+ers-Interactions, Guidance, etc. curriculum describes the role of the teacher in ementing curriculum, interacting with children, and borting learning. curriculum describes interactions that are responsive to dren's needs and matches the level of support needed at ages of the children in the program.
+For example, the iculum for infants describes responsive caregiving and mportance of relationships. interactions described in the curriculum allow for ation based on culture, language, and children's varying ds. interactions described in the curriculum support dren's growing independence. interactions support development of children's language critical thinking skills using extended conversations, n-ended questions, and other instructional strategies. g